samuel-h-r-nunes/fictive/README.md

 To be clear, what we need to mock is only the persistence and transformation of data over time.
 Fortunately, for our purpose of simulating an API during development and testing, (1) this persistence can be just temporary and (2) the datasets are typically very small.

-With that in mind,  `fictive` takes a minimalist approach to database mocking, without using a real database.
-Instead, the `FakeDB` class provides a very thin layer which is nothing more than a wrapper to store and manipulate javascript arrays using regular javascript array methods.
+With that in mind, `fictive` takes a minimalist approach to database mocking.
+Instead of an actual database, the `FakeDB` class provides a very thin layer which is nothing more than a wrapper to store and manipulate javascript arrays using regular javascript array methods.
+These arrays will persist for as long as your javascript code is running.

+Please think of `FakeDB` as just tool for simple data manipulations - to help mock service calls that handle persistent data.

 ##### Creating the fake database